| Intrinsic

 return to its original supplied shape when cooled to martensite.

-Most products do have some two-way effect, however, moving back
+Most products do have some two-way effect, moving back toward

-toward their deformed condition by 1% to 2.5% when cooled.
+their deformed condition by 1% to 2.5% when cooled.
+The

-The magnitude of this 2-way effect is dependent on the alloy
+magnitude of this 2-way effect is dependent on the alloy and

-and its processing.
-The 2-way effect is the basis for
+its processing.
+The 2-way effect is the basis for multi-cycle

-multi-cycle fasteners which release their grip when cooled and
+fasteners which release their grip when cooled and re-grip when

 |